Mayo county ladies' football team: Championship

-On the 15th of May, Mayo began their 2022 Championship Campaign in the Connacht Senior Football Championship against Galway in Tuam Stadium.
+On 15 May, Mayo began their 2022 Championship Campaign in the Connacht Senior Football Championship against Galway in Tuam Stadium.
 Galway got off to the better start registering 7 points to no score.
 Mayo eventually got off the mark after 29 minutes from Shauna Howley and followed it up with a further point from Ciara Needham, leading to a half-time score of 7 points to 2 in favour of Galway.
 In the second half, Mayo mounted somewhat of a comeback with a goal from Lisa Cafferky and points from Howley, Tara Needham, Tamara O'Connor and Sinéad Cafferky, but Galway responded with a goal and points of their own.
-In the end, though Mayo reduced the gap to 2 points with 9 minutes to go, they could not make up the deficit, losing by a final score line of 1-12 to 1-08.
+In the end, though Mayo reduced the gap to 2 points with 9 minutes to go, they could not make up the deficit, losing by a final score line of 1–12 to 1–08.
 As a result, Mayo were placed in Group 1 of the upcoming senior championship campaign, the only 4 team group, with Tipperary, Cavan and Dublin.